mtiller/ModelicaBook/text/source/behavior/functions/func_def.rst

 In the :ref:`sil-controller` example, we introduced external functions that had side effects.
 This means that the value returned by the function was not strictly a function of its arguments.
 Such a function is said to have "side effects".
-For functions with side effects, should be qualified with the ``impure`` keyword.
+Functions with side effects, should be qualified with the ``impure`` keyword.
 This tells the Modelica compiler that these functions cannot be treated as purely mathematical functions.